Below are the esteemed, David Adler experts who were interviewed on camera. (in alphabetical order)

 ADRIAN SMITH and Jason Smith

 "Adrian D. Smith is an American architect who has designed many notable buildings, including the world's tallest structure, Burj Khalifa, as well as the building projected to surpass it, the Jeddah Tower, in Jeddah.
 He was the senior architect of some other recognizable buildings including Trump International Hotel & Tower in Chicago, Jin Mao Tower in Shanghai and Zifeng Tower in Nanjing."
 He and his wife Nancy, an artist, are the owners of two David Adler designed residences, including the "Cudahy" home.
 Son, Jason, is a real estate developer who worked closely with his father on the important and historic restoration of this Adler designed home and property.

 “One of the most influential men of his generation in Chicago.”

 David Adler.
-Image is courtesy of Amy Williams, Executive Director, the Adler Music and Arts Center.
+Image copyrighted and is provided for this program by courtesy of Amy Williams, Executive Director, the Adler Arts Center.